-Exercising in your target heart rate zone gets you the most bang for the buck out of your workout.
-But who wants to stop to take a pulse during a long run?
+Exercising in your target heart rate zone gets you the most bang for the buck in your workout.
+But who wants to stop to take his or her pulse during a long run?

 Heart rate monitor watches do the job for you.
-These monitors include a straplike transmitter that goes around your chest and a watch for your wrist that wirelessly collects and displays your workout data.
+These monitors include a straplike transmitter that goes around your chest to measure your heart rate, and a watch for your wrist that wirelessly connects to the chest strap and displays your workout data.

-The best heart rate monitors track metrics such as speed, distance and location as well as heart rate.
+The best heart rate monitors track other metrics while you exercise, such as your speed, distance and location as well as heart rate.
 Many models include options to enter your height and weight to better tailor your information.
-Buyers also need to look for a long battery life, good memory capacity and the ability to measure a wide variety of heart ranges.
+Buyers also need to look for features such as a long battery life, good memory capacity and the ability to measure a wide variety of heart ranges.

 Doctors recommend exercising at 60 percent to 80 percent of your maximum heart rate, also known as your target zone.
-This zone minimizes the risk of a cardiovascular problem or musculoskeletal energy caused by pushing too hard, while still providing enough challenge to improve health, according to the Cleveland Clinic.
-A simplified formula for measuring your maximum heart rate is 220 minus your age.
+Doing this minimizes the risk of having a cardiovascular problem or musculoskeletal injury caused by pushing too hard, while still providing enough of a challenge to improve health, according to the Cleveland Clinic.
+A simplified formula for calculating your maximum heart rate is 220 minus your age.

-A caveat: Heart rate monitors probably aren't necessary for many exercisers to hit this zone.
-The reason, said Brandon Alderman, a professor of exercise science at Rutgers University, is that how you feel usually matches your heart rate.
+But there's a caveat: Heart rate monitors probably aren't necessary for many exercisers who want to hit this zone.
+The reason, said Brandon Alderman, a professor of exercise science at Rutgers University in New Jersey, is that how you feel usually matches your heart rate.

 Video: How To Tell If You Really Need A Heart Rate Monitoring Fitness Tracker:

 With so many heart rate monitors on the market, picking the best can be tough.
 Live Science's sister site Top Ten Reviews does in-depth research on consumer products, including heart rate monitors for exercise.
 Here are the site's top three picks.